 - I've never considered recruiting in Europe.
 What are the benefits to my business?
 Now more than ever, it is important that employers maintain an efficient and productive workforce.
 Sometimes the necessary skills to do this are not readily available in your home country.
 An international and multicultural team can help to increase efficiency, by introducing new levels of skills and experience.
 Research has also shown that there is a direct link between the mobility of employees and company innovation. - What do I need to know about recruiting in Europe?
 How do I start?
 It really is as easy as recruiting domestically.
 The first thing to do is figure out what skills are missing in your workplace, and where you might be able to find them.
 Then talk to an expert. - Who can I talk to about recruiting in Europe?
 There are a number of private and public services available to guide you through the process.
-EURES, the European jobs network, has over 1 200 advisers who can provide information and guidance on every aspect of recruiting from abroad.
-Read on to find out exactly what is involved in recruiting in Europe, and how EURES can help.
-Below is an overview of a few things to consider when you recruit from abroad.
+EURES, the European jobs network, has over 1200 advisers who can provide information and guidance on every aspect of recruiting from abroad.
+Read on to find out exactly what is involved recruiting in Europe and how EURES can help.

-'Thanks to its collaboration with the national PES and its vast network of professionals across Europe, EURES enhances our visibility, as well as our attractiveness as an employer throughout the whole European labour market.
+'Thanks to its collaboration with the national public employment services and its vast network of professionals across Europe, EURES enhances our visibility as well as our attractiveness as an employer throughout the whole European labour market.
 Since the start of our collaboration, more than 300 qualified professionals have applied to join the company.'